Rapptz/discord.py/docs/guide/quickstart.rst

 .. danger::

     This token is **VERY IMPORTANT** and you should treat it like the password to your bot.
 Keep it as secure as possible and never give this to anyone.
     If you ever leak it, you can click the ``Regenerate`` button to forcibly invalidate all copies of the token.
-This will also terminate all running instances of this bot.
+This will also terminate all running instances of your bot.

 .. _guide_quickstart_client_secret: